nadamspueblo/domhelper/README.md

 Returns the text color of the element
 - ```id``` *optional* the id of the element or, if omitted, the body element (window)

-## setProperty(property, value, id)
+## setStyle(property, value, id)
-Sets the specified CSS property
+Sets the specified CSS style property
 - ```property``` the name of the CSS property to set.
 Property names can be passed with hyphens, e.g. ```text-align```, or in camelCase, e.g. ```textAlign```
 - ```value``` the new value to set for the property
 - ```id``` the id of the element on which to set the property

-## getProperty(property, id)
+## getStyle(property, id)
-Returns the value of the specified CSS property
+Returns the value of the specified CSS style property
 - ```property``` the name of the CSS property to set.
 Property names can be passed with hyphens, e.g. ```text-align```, or in camelCase, e.g. ```textAlign```
 - ```id``` the id of the element from which to get the property value